fathertedcrilly/craggyisland/readme.txt

 == Contribute ==

-If you’re interested in contributing to Craggy Island then head over to the [Craggy Island GitHub Repository](TBC) and contribute your ideas.
+If you’re interested in contributing to Craggy Island then head over to the [Craggy Island GitHub Repository](https://github.com/fathertedcrilly/craggyisland) and contribute your ideas.

 Want to add a new language to Craggy Island?
 Lovely!
-You can contribute via [translate.wordpress.org](TBC).
+Please contribute using the usual methods on the plugin page at wp.org.

 == Frequently Asked Questions ==